aristanetworks/anta/docs/cli/nrfu.md

 The `junit` command in NRFU testing generates a JUnit report.

 > [!NOTE]
-> For now the reporting structure is to have one testsuite per device and not times is reported.
+> For now the reporting structure is to have one testsuite per device and duration is not reported.

 ### Command overview